 It is the anticipation, recognition, and appraisal of a crime risk and the initiation of some action to remove or reduce it.

 What are thieves looking for?
 Everything!
-This includes: audio equipment, cash, purses, cell phones, tools, clothes, driver's licenses and other personal documents, check books, luggage, cameras, GPS units, or any other items of value or personal identification.
+This includes audio equipment, cash, purses, cell phones, tools, clothes, driver's licenses and other personal documents, checkbooks, luggage, cameras, GPS units, or other items of value or personal identification.
 If a thief manages to get anything with your personal information on it, including a social security number, you are now in danger of becoming a victim of identity theft.
 The key to preventing thefts from your vehicle starts with you!
 Listed below are some quick tips to help prevent theft from your vehicle and more information on our Lock It or Lose It program is available here:

 - Lock your doors and take your keys with you